Student Life

 I have an Individualized Education Program (IEP).
 Is that what you need?

-If you have an IEP in high school, it's recommended that you make an appointment with a SAS counsellor to review your IEP.
+If you have an IEP in high school, it's recommended that you make an appointment with an accessibility and accommodations specialist to review your IEP.
 You will need additional documentation regarding the diagnosis listed in your IEP (e.g. a psychoeducational assessment).

-If you do not have additional documentation, your SAS counsellor can advise and support you in getting what you need; interim accommodations may be provided while additional documentation is obtained.
+If you do not have additional documentation, your accessibility and accommodations specialist can advise and support you in getting what you need; interim accommodations may be provided while additional documentation is obtained.

 -